The Gunners have identified the Frenchman as one of a number of transfer targets, and made a £10 million bid for the midfielder.

 But Newcastle snubbed the offer, with Pardew going on to describe the timing of the bid as "direspectful".

 |15/8||Yohan Cabaye is 15/8 with Paddy Power to stay at Newcastle this summer

 "He either stays or he goes," Pardew told reporters.
 "The bottom line with a world class player is he has to go for world-class money."

 Pardew also indicated Cabaye has been left out of the squad to face Morecambe in the Capital One Cup on Wednesday.

-"He will not play tomorrow that’s for sure," Pardew added.
+He added: "He either stays or he goes but he will not play tomorrow that’s for sure.

-The France international has yet to play a competitive game for the club this season, having also been excluded for clashes with Manchester City and West Ham.
+The France international is yet to play a competitive game for the club this season, having also been excluded for clashes with Manchester City and West Ham.